 Council uses this policy to assess the requirement for full or partial removal of trees on Council land, taking into account the risks and benefits associated with various options.
-This policy is to be renewed in 2010.
+This policy was renewed in 2010.

 There are been some tree vandalism issues in the Local Government Area.